serverless/components/README.md

 - - [x] **Composition -** Easily compose Components together in YAML or Javascript.
 - - [x] **Re-Use -** Everything you build is reusable by you, your team, and if you'd like, the world.

-You can use Components now with the Serverless Framework, like this:
+Here's how easy it is to use Components with Serverless Framework:

 ```yaml